Tuesday, August 26, 2025

 The Truth About Abuse #1 — What It Really Is and How It Works

-Abuse isn't just "being mean" or "losing your temper."
-It's a pattern of control and harm that runs deeper than most people think.
+Abuse isn't just 'being mean' or 'losing your temper.'
+It's a calculated pattern of control that most people don't recognize until it's already trapped them.

 How Abuse Works: The Two Cycles You Need to Know